 Here's Why You May Not Be Walking As You Used To

 If the way you walk has changed, you probably feel a little confused as to what happened.
-Most changes in gait are related to underlying medical issues that you may or may not be aware of.
+Most changes in gait are related to underlying medical issues, diseases or injuries that you may or may not be aware of.
 Even if you know you have a chronic medical condition, you might not recognize that it is linked to an unsteady gait.
 Experienced podiatrists see patients who suffer from several different abnormal gaits all the time, but there are five especially distinct unsteady gaits:

 - Spastic Gait.
 Someone with a spastic gait will have stiff, weak legs and will drag his feet or toes as he walks.
 He will also usually hold his legs closer together and not have much flexibility in the knees or ankles.
 Common Causes: Cerebral palsy, stroke, multiple sclerosis, and brain or spinal cord tumors.